JoWestermann/smolyax/paper/paper.md

 # Vectorizable implementation of the Smolyak operator for HPC

 To leverage key HPC techniques such as vectorization, parallelization, and batch processing, input data must conform to a uniform structure.
-However, the vectors and tensors in \eqref{eq:ip_smolyak} together with \eqref{eq:ip_tensorproduct} exhibit a wide range of shapes, which poses a challenge for efficient processing.
+However, the vectors and tensors in \eqref{eq:ip_smolyak} together with \eqref{eq:ip_tensorproduct} can exhibit a wide range of shapes, posing a challenge for efficient vectorization.
 In this section, we outline how a combination of squeezing, permuting, and padding can be used to reorganize these tensors into a small number of large, structured data blocks, enabling efficient computation while only incurring a modest memory overhead.

-**Squeezing and ordering the dimensions of the tensorized interpolator.**
+**Squeezing and permuting the dimensions of the tensorized interpolator.**
 For any multi-index $\bsnu \in \N_0^d$, denote with $t(\bsnu)$ the tuple consisting of the elements in $\{j \in \{1, ..., d\} \ : \ \nu_j > 0\}$ that order the non-zero entries of $\bsnu$ descendingly.
 Let further $\bsnu^t := (\nu_j)_{j \in t(\bsnu)}$ and $d_\bsnu := |\bsnu_t| \equiv |t(\bsnu)| = | \set{j \in \{1, ..., d\}}{\nu_j > 0}| \le d$.

 _Example: For the multi-index $\bsnu = (3,0,2,0,4) \in \N_0^5$, it holds that $t(\bsnu) = (5,1,3)$, $\bsnu^t = (4,3,2)$ and $d_\bsnu = 3$._